 Believe me- all of them offered delicious supper in royal style.
 I hope I have seen everything around- Mariacki Church, Town Hall Tower, the Masc, Sukiennice and Wojciech Church.
 A ten minutes walking from the Main Square stands majestatic Wawel Castle.
 If you wonder what to do in Krakow believe me, that’s the answer.
 Majestic chambers, The Royal Archcathedral Basilica of Saints Stanislaus and Wenceslaus, the catacombs, Lady with an Ermine by Leonardo da Vinci in the Wawel Museum…

 I have to tell you about two or even two and a half trips from Krakow which I booked.
 One was Wieliczka trip- sightseeing underground kingdom of salt.
 Wieliczka is a town a few kilometers from Krakow.
 It’s one of the oldest ones in Europe.
 Salt has been extracted from this mine from 13th century.
 It’s connected with legends, and superstitions.
 Salt Mine was a gift of wise Hungarian princess Kinga married to polish prince Boleslaw.
 Salt was something extremely valuable those times and helped this region a lot.
 Kinga was respected by her subjects because she really cared for them and was a religious person.
 Salt mine now is visited by more than one hundred visitors every year.
-I saw majestic salt lake and reconstruction of how it looked like, the life in the mine hundreds years ago.
+I saw 20 beautiful chambers, majestic salt lake and reconstruction of how the life in the mine looked like hundreds years ago.

 The second tour I would like to write about is Auschwitz tour.
 However, I devoted a separate post for that as there is much to tell about.